Last Updated on 12/17/2021

 Stop at Il Super Mago del Gelo for a caffe speciale – their unique concoction of lemon, liqueur and espresso.
 If you’re not feeling bold enough to give it a try, they also serve traditional caffè, gelato and pastries.

 2. Go to the Beach

 A lido in Italy is a beach club that provides lounge chairs, sunning beds and umbrellas.
 Costs vary depending on the beach club’s amenities and time of year, but it’s usually around €20 for two chairs and an umbrella.
 Most lidos will have a little bar and bathrooms.
-Lido Morelli for tiki huts and a casual bar.
-Coccaro Beach Club for a more luxury experience.
+Read more about lidos in my article for Italy Segreta.

 I’ve never been more south near Otranto, but there’s a sink hole there called Grotto della Poesia.
 It’s like a natural swimming pool and is on my list for our next visit!